Ted C. Wills

-Theodore Carl Wills, Sr. (November 28, 1911 – November 6, 2003) was a labor leader, Fresno City Council Member from 1954 to 1987 and was the mayor of Fresno from 1969 to 1977.
-He is the father of MLB pitcher Ted C. Wills, Jr. The Ted C. Wills Community Center in Fresno is named in his honor.
+Theodore Carl Wills Sr. (November 28, 1911 – November 6, 2003) was an American labor leader and politician in Fresno, California.
+He served as a Fresno City Council member from 1954 to 1987 and was the mayor of Fresno from 1969 to 1977.
+He was the father of major-league pitcher Ted Wills.

-Early life
+Biography

-Theodore Carl Wills, Sr. was born November 28, 1911 in Sanger, California to Alexander Wills and Katherine Andreas both Volga German immigrants from Russia.
+Theodore Carl Wills was born in November 28, 1911, in Sanger, California, to Alexander Wills and Katherine Andreas; both Volga German immigrants from Russia.
 On December 31, 1932, Wills married Bertha Metzler.
-Their child, Ted C. Wills Jr. was born February 8, 1934.
+Their child, Theodore Carl Wills Jr., was born February 8, 1934—he went on to become a professional baseball player.

-Career

 Starting as a mechanic at a local creamery, Wills worked into being a labor leader amongst the local unions and was elected to serve as secretary-treasurer for the Fresno Chapter of the Creamery Employees Association in 1936.
 In 1954, Wills was appointed to serve on the Fresno City Commission, the predecessor to the Fresno City Council.
-This would start his three decade role in city politics and policy for Fresno which would include civic and policy choices such as the construction of Fulton Mall and Selland Arena.
+This was the beginning of his three decade role in city politics and policy for Fresno, which included civic and policy choices such as the construction of Fulton Mall and Selland Arena.
 Other policies that Wills supported were the suburban growth of Fresno to help spur post-World War II growth away from the central part of the city and north towards the San Joaquin River and Madera County.

-In 1969, Wills would become acting mayor after Mayor Floyd H. Hyde was appointed by President Richard Nixon to the be the Under Secretary of Housing and Urban Development.
-Later that year he would stand and win his first term as mayor.
-In 1977, Wills would run for a third term as mayor however he lost the race by 117 votes to Dan Whitehurst.
-At the time the mayor sat on the city council, so Wills lost both the mayor race and his city council seat.
-Wills would run again a few years later and win to continue on the Fresno City Council.
+In 1969, Wills became acting mayor after incumbent Floyd H. Hyde was appointed by President Richard Nixon to be the Under Secretary of Housing and Urban Development.
+Later that year, Wills successfully ran for his first full term as mayor.

+In 1977, Wills ran for a third term as mayor; however, he lost the race by 117 votes to Dan Whitehurst.
+At the time, the mayor sat on the city council, so Wills lost both the mayoral race and his city council seat.
+Wills ran once again a few years later, and won a seat on the Fresno City Council.
 In 1987, Wills lost his District 1 seat to Craig Scharton.

-Death

-Ted C Wills Sr. died on November 6, 2003 from complications due to Alzheimer's disease.
+Ted C. Wills Sr. died on November 6, 2003, from complications due to Alzheimer's disease.
+The Ted C. Wills Community Center in Fresno is named in his honor.